Entertainment And News

 Actor Mark Lester has claimed he is the real father of Paris and Prince Jackson.

 A former child star himself, Lester is best known for having played the title role in the 1968 film "Oliver!"
 Lester has claimed there's "a good chance" he is both Paris and Prince Jackson's father because he says he donated sperm to Michael Jackson just before Rowe became pregnant with Prince.
+He has even offered to take a DNA test to prove it should Prince or Paris request it.
+He has also said that Paris bears a resemblance to his daughter Olivia and that people have often remarked how Prince looks like Lester did at his age.

-In 2013, a man claiming to be a close friend of Michael Jackson's, Jason Pfeifer, claimed that Jackson confessed to him that Lester was in fact Prince and Paris's biological father.
+In 2013, Jason Pfeifer, a man claiming to be a close friend of Michael Jackson's, claimed that Jackson confessed to him that Lester was in fact Prince and Paris's biological father.
 Lester has since gone on to say it's "highly unlikely" that he was the donor and that it was more probably one of Jackson's doctors at the time.

 Photo: Facebook